LeMedia

 Summary

-The main outcome is a reliable bring-up path: verify the download, flash safely, boot with stable power and storage, then run a short set of checks so you can tell whether issues are caused by power, storage, networking, or the image itself.
+Start with the download itself.
+Verify it, flash it carefully, boot on stable power and known-good storage, then run a few checks so you can tell whether the fault sits with power, storage, networking, or the image.

 Who this is for

-People installing or recovering LeMedia images, and anyone returning to older downloads who needs a safe, repeatable process to validate boot and storage.
+This page is for people installing or recovering LeMedia images, and for anyone returning to older downloads who needs a repeatable way to confirm that a board actually boots cleanly.

 What you'll do

-- Verify the image file integrity before you flash anything.
+- Check the image file before flashing anything.

-- Flash to known-good storage and confirm partitions are detected.
+- Write it to known-good storage and confirm the partitions appear as expected.

-- Boot with Ethernet and minimal peripherals to reduce variables.
+- Boot with Ethernet and the fewest peripherals possible.

 - Capture logs early and keep a baseline boot report.

-- Use a troubleshooting checklist focused on power, storage, and networking.
+- Use a troubleshooting checklist that starts with power, storage, and networking.

 What LeMedia is (neutral)

-In the LeMaker archive, 'LeMedia' refers to a set of images/builds and related notes used for media-oriented setups.
-The exact contents can vary by release and time period, so the most important thing is to treat the image as a specific artefact: verify it, flash it safely, and keep a record of which file you used.
+In the LeMaker archive, LeMedia refers to a set of images, builds, and related notes for media-oriented setups.
+The contents change from release to release, so treat each file as a specific artefact: verify it, flash it safely, and note exactly which image you used.

 Quick checklist

-- Known-good SD card / storage and a reliable writer.
+- A known-good SD card or other storage device, plus a reliable writer.

-- Optional: serial console adapter for recovery and early boot logs.
+- An optional serial console adapter for recovery and early boot logs.

-- Image file from the downloads hub or mirror.
+- The image file from the downloads hub or mirror.

-- Checksum (or published hash) to verify the download.
+- A checksum, or a published hash, to confirm the download.

 LeMedia Status for Banana Pi/Pro